-Assuming you have the appropriate version of Swarm installed on your platform, and your environment set up to use it, installation of FEARLUS model 0-6-8 involves unpacking the gzipped tar file, and compiling the source code therein from a terminal window in Unix, or the Swarm >> Terminal application in Windows.
-Before compiling, make sure your SWARMHOME environment variable points to the directory where the etc, lib and include directories of the Swarm installation appear.
+Assuming you have the appropriate version of Swarm installed on your platform, and your environment set up to use it, installation of FEARLUS model 0-6-8+ELMM0-2 involves unpacking the gzipped tar file, and compiling the source code therein from a terminal window in Unix, or the Swarm >> Terminal application in Windows.
+Make sure your SWARMHOME environment variable points to the directory containing the installed Swarm etc, lib and include directories.

 '''

-gunzip -c FEARLUS-model0-6-8.tar.gz | tar xf -
+gunzip -c FEARLUS-model0-6-8+ELMM0-2.tar.gz | tar xf -

-cd model0-6-8
+cd model0-6-8+ELMM0-2

 make

 '''

-The application should compile successfully without error, creating the executable model0-6-8 on a Unix platform, or model0-6-8.exe on Windows.
+The application should compile successfully without error, creating the executable model0-6-8+ELMM0-2 on a Unix platform, or model0-6-8+ELMM0-2.exe on Windows.
 (Users of gcc-4.x will find some warnings are given as this version of gcc is fussier, and Cygwin users will get several linking messages at the end of the compilation, which can be ignored.)